An Ensemble Learning Framework for Model Fitting and Evaluation in Inverse Linear Optimization: Introduction

+\comm{ In this paper, we explore an ensemble inverse optimization framework using an arbitrary data set of decisions for a single forward model.
+Our general motivation is as follows.
+Consider a single decision-making problem which we model as a linear program whose cost vector must be estimated.
+Multiple experts generate decisions for the problem.
+These experts may be human decision makers with their own parameter estimates or even different heuristics applied to the problem; their proposed decisions may be sub-optimal or even infeasible.
+Using these decisions, we impute a single cost vector that best represents the optimization problem attempted by the experts~\citep{ref:troutt_ms95}.
+We then re-solve the problem with the imputed parameter to generate an optimal decision of similar solution quality to the candidate decisions. }

 Our setting is analogous to ensemble methods in machine learning.
 Consider the canonical example of a random forest, which averages predictions from a set of decision trees~\citep{ref:breiman_2001}.
 Individual trees train on different subsets of data similar to how individual experts use different experiences to guide their decision making.
-An ensemble method averages out the over-fit of the individual models, just as inverse optimization learns an objective that balances the individual trade-offs of decision-makers~\citep{ref:troutt_ms95}.
+An ensemble method averages out the biases of the individual models, just as inverse optimization learns an objective that balances the biases of different decision makers~\citep{ref:troutt_ms95}.
 Practical evidence from machine learning shows ensemble methods generally outperform base prediction models.
-We similarly show in our application that ensemble inverse optimization can improve over baselines.
+We similarly show in our application that ensemble inverse optimization can improve over approaches based on individual decisions.